From stuck to insight: how to use Organisational Constellations to unlock patterns and build empathy in your team

 Building empathy and seeing the big picture are key learning activities that can help you communicate more effectively with your team.
 Organisational Constellations is an exercise packed with opportunities to do both these things, and better understand how your organisation works.

-Organisational Constellations helps you discover and explore entrenched patterns inside your organisation.
+Organisational Constellations help you discover and explore entrenched patterns inside your organisation.
 Negative patterns such as gender inequality, destructive conflict, bullying, communication breakdown, and lack of engagement; and positive patterns such as co-operation, collective decision making, empathy, and self-management.

 When a third of all change projects – including strategic realignment, customer service reorganisation, improving sales, and implementing new business systems – fail [1], how do you work out where the blocks to success are so that you can move past them?